carhubcentralts-hue/prosaasil/replit.md

 - **Billing and Contracts**: Integrated payment processing and contract generation.
 - **Automatic Recording Cleanup**: 2-day retention policy for recordings.

+## System Design Choices
+- **AI Response Optimization**: Max tokens reduced to 200 for shorter, more conversational responses using `gpt-4o-mini`.
+- **Robustness**: Implemented thread tracking and enhanced cleanup for background processes to prevent post-call crashes.
+Extended ASGI handler timeout to 15s to ensure complete cleanup before WebSocket closure.
+- **STT Reliability**: Implemented a confidence threshold (>=0.5) to reject unreliable transcriptions and extended STT timeout to 3 seconds for Hebrew speech.
+- **Voice Consistency**: Standardized on a male voice (`he-IL-Wavenet-D`) and masculine Hebrew phrasing across all AI prompts and conversational elements.

 # External Dependencies

 - **Twilio**: Telephony services for voice calls and WhatsApp Business API.